OwenFeik/realmview/README.md

     * Select from selected layer first (possibly)
     * Layer opacity
 * Sprites
-    * When dragging a sprite, if it isn't locked to the grid at the start, it shouldn't snap at the end
     * Use sprite menu to change texture
     * Group sprites
 * Media